 - It should be flashing green when you wear it, as this is the acquisition mode (GPS and accelerometer data is being collected).

-- When the battery needs to be recharged, the LED will be flashing rapidly twice (~about 30% charge left) or thrice (less than ~10% charge); please plug the SenseDoc as soon as possible.
+- When the battery needs to be recharged, the LED will be flashing rapidly twice (~about 30% charge left) or thrice (less than ~10% charge); please plug in the SenseDoc as soon as possible.

 - When no movement is detected, the SenseDoc will fall asleep to save battery.
 In this state the status LED will flash very briefly from time to time.
 Touching the device will resume normal acquisition.

 - Finally, when the device is charging, this LED will display a solid green – this is normal.
-However, when not in charge, a solid light – green or red – indicates a problem with the device (see question above).
+However, when not charging, a solid light – green or red – indicates a problem with the device (see question above).
 Please get in touch with the study coordinator as soon as possible.